Toyota Supra coupe review

 - Limited storage space

-There have been countless rumours of a replacement since the fourth-generation Supra went out of production, and after years of hype and camouflaged spy shots, we've finally driven the fifth version.
-To help bring down the huge cost of creating a new car from scratch, Toyota partnered with BMW; the latest Z4 and Supra were the results.
+There were countless rumours of a replacement since the fourth-generation Supra went out of production, and after years of hype and camouflaged spy shots, we finally got to drive this, the fifth-gen model.
+To help bring down the huge cost of creating a new sports car from scratch, Toyota partnered with BMW; the latest Z4 and Supra were the results.

 Although the two models that are now on sale have some similarities on the inside, such as the sat-nav system and some of the buttons, they feel totally different from behind the wheel.
-This is because even though the Supra uses some BMW parts, including the 2.0 and 3.0-litre straight-six engine, the two brands apparently worked almost entirely separately, and the cars feel distinctly different as a result.
+This is because even though the Supra uses some BMW parts, including the 2.0 and 3.0-litre engines, the two brands apparently worked almost entirely separately, and the cars feel distinctly different as a result.
 Toyota cites the Porsche 718 Cayman as the Supra's closest rival, and in terms of driving thrills it's right up there with the Porsche and Alpine A110.
 It also faces competition from the Audi TT RS, Ford Mustang and ballistic BMW M2 Competition.

 The Toyota and BMW have very different styling traits, with the Supra bearing a noticeably similar look to the original concept car.
 Like the Honda Civic Type R and Lexus LC, it looks like it’s landed straight out of a comic book; the Z4 is rather more restrained in comparison, and is only available as a convertible.

 BMW's smooth 3.0-litre engine certainly works well in the Supra and sounds better than the flat-four in the Cayman S, even if it’s still not as exciting as the highly tuned engine in the M2 Competition.
 Acceleration is accompanied by a smooth growl and happens almost instantly thanks to a responsive turbocharger.